Bang Bang (Jessie J, Ariana Grande and Nicki Minaj song): Commercial performance

-On Billboards Mainstream Top 40 (Pop Songs) chart, the song debuted at number 19 and reached a peak of number two, becoming Jessie J's highest hit single since her 2012 single "Domino" also peaked at number two there.
-The song became Grande's second-highest peak at the time after "Problem" topped the chart.
-It also was Minaj's third number-two hit on that chart after her collaborations with Justin Bieber on "Beauty and a Beat" and David Guetta on "Turn Me On".
-Grande and Minaj would later reach number one with "Side to Side" in 2016.
-On the Streaming Songs chart, the song debuted at number 21 registering 3 million streams in its first week, and reached the top position on the issue dated 13 September 2014.
+On Billboards Mainstream Top 40 (Pop Songs) chart, "Bang Bang" debuted at number 19 and later reached a peak of number two, becoming Jessie J's highest-charting hit on mainstream radio since her 2012 single "Domino" also peaked at number two.
+It additionally became Grande's second-highest peak at the time following "Problem" which topped the chart earlier in the year, while becoming Minaj's third number-two hit there after her collaborations with Justin Bieber on "Beauty and a Beat" and David Guetta on "Turn Me On".
+Grande and Minaj would later reach the top slot together with "Side to Side" in 2016.
+On the Streaming Songs chart, "Bang Bang" debuted at number 21 registering three million streams within its first week, eventually reaching the top position on the issue dated 13 September 2014.
 In Canada, the single peaked at number three on the Canadian Hot 100, equaling "Problem" as Grande's highest peak in the country at the time.
-The song was later certified triple platinum in March 2015 for selling over 240,000 units there.
+The song was certified triple platinum in March 2015 for selling over 240,000 units there.

 In the United Kingdom, "Bang Bang" debuted at number one on the UK Singles Chart with 92,000 downloads, becoming Jessie J's third, Grande's second, and Minaj's first number-one single in the country.
 It consequently became the first song by a lead female rapper to debut at the top spot, and the third song by a female rapper to reach number one overall since Missy Elliott's feature on "I Want You Back" in 1998 and Lil' Kim's feature on "Lady Marmalade" in 2001.
 The single has since been certified double platinum by the BPI for shipments of over 1.2 million copies in the United Kingdom.
 On the Irish Singles Chart, the track reached number three.
-In Australia, "Bang Bang" peaked at number four on the Australian ARIA Charts, her third consecutive top-five single there.
+In Australia, "Bang Bang" peaked at number four on the Australian ARIA Charts, Grande's third consecutive top-five single in the nation.
 It also peaked at number one on the Urban Singles Chart and was certified triple platinum by the Australian Recording Industry Association (ARIA) for shipments of over 210,000 copies.
 Internationally, the song has also peaked within the top ten of the charts in Belgium, Bulgaria, Canada, Denmark, Finland, Ireland, Israel, Netherlands, New Zealand, Scotland, and South Korea.